singh-l/Library-Managmenet-System/README.md

 # Requirements Extraction and Feature Analysis.
 # ER Diagrams.

-and the code is written in # CPP.
+and the code is written in.
+# CPP.